-Windows 8 introduced to us the concept of Modern App.
-Users can access the Windows Store and install their favorite apps.
+Users can access the Microsoft Store and install their favorite apps.
 But there may exist some scenarios when you will just be unable to install or update Windows Apps.
 Different error codes may give different issues and thus requires a different procedure to get fixed.

-We have already a post where some general troubleshooting steps have been outlined which could help you if you are Unable to Install Apps from Windows 8 Store.
+We have already a post where some general troubleshooting steps have been outlined which could help you if you are Unable to Install Apps from Microsoft Store.
 We have also seen how to fix Error 0x80073cf9.
-Sure you can always try a reset the apps cache to resolve such downloading and installing issues; but today we will see specifically, how to fix Error code 0x8024600e which you may receive when trying to install or update Windows Store Apps.
+Sure you can always try a reset the app’s cache to resolve such downloading and installing issues; but today we will see specifically, how to fix Error code 0x8024600e which you may receive when trying to install or update Windows Store Apps.

 This is the error message you may receive!
 Error 0x8024600e however states the same error description as 0x80073cf9, but requires different treatment.
 In this article, I’ll tell you the way to fix it.
-To fix this error I tried some of the casual fixes like deleting my Microsoft account, creating a new one, renamed Software Distribution directory, created AUInstall and AUInstallAgent directories, tried System File Checker, refreshed Windows 8 installation – which by the way uninstalled all my programs – but nothing worked.
+To fix this error I tried some of the casual fixes like deleting my Microsoft account, creating a new one, renaming the Software Distribution directory, creating AUInstall and AUInstallAgent directories, trying System File Checker, and refreshed Windows installation – which by the way uninstalled all my programs – but nothing worked.

 2. Navigate to this registry key: